aleksa-codes/aleksastojsic/README.md

 - ⚡ My next goals are: React, Express & GraphQL

-- 😅 I am Looking for a full-stack Mentor.
+- 😅 I'm looking for a full-stack Mentor, help.

 <br/>